genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Custom item renaming header button

-Here is an example of creating a custom button for the layout which when clicked will prompt the user for a name, and will rename the item in the layout.
+Here is an example of creating a custom button for the layout.
+When the button is clicked, it prompts the user for a name, and will rename the item in the layout.

 ```typescript
 export const layoutCustomButtons: CustomButton[] = [